gabrielweyer/shared-data-factory/README.md

 Status Message: Access denied.
 Unable to access shared integration runtime 'shared-integration-runtime'.
 Please check whether this resource has been granted permission by the shared integration runtime (Code:UnauthorizedIntegrationRuntimeAccess)
 ```

 The second time I run the template, the deployment works.
 This has been consistent over a few deployment attempts. **In my template I've marked the linked Integration Runtime as depending on the deployment that grants the Contributor role but it feels the Resource Manager is not waiting for the nested template to complete**.
+I'm also able to reproduce this error sometimes when using a linked template.

 I'm deploying the template at a resource group scope.